Romanian Name Generator - Character Names from the Romance Tradition

 Romanian Language and Its Place

-Romanian (*română*) is a Romance language — descended from Latin, related to French, Spanish, Italian, and Portuguese, but geographically separated from them by a thousand miles of Slavic and Germanic territory.
-This isolation gave Romanian specific features: it retained the Latin case system partially (Romanian has nominative/accusative and genitive/dative forms, more than any other modern Romance language), borrowed extensively from surrounding Slavic languages while keeping its Latin core, and developed a specific phonology with vowels (*î*, *â*, *ă*) that mark it immediately as distinct from other Romance languages.
+Romanian (*română*) is a Romance language descended from Latin, related to French, Spanish, Italian, and Portuguese, but geographically separated from them by a thousand miles of Slavic and Germanic territory.
+This isolation shaped the language in specific ways: Romanian retained the Latin case system partially, with nominative/accusative and genitive/dative forms, borrowed extensively from surrounding Slavic languages while keeping its Latin core, and developed a phonology with vowels (*î*, *â*, *ă*) that mark it immediately as distinct from its western cousins.
 Romania emerged from three medieval principalities: Wallachia, Moldavia, and Transylvania.
-Each had distinct political and cultural histories — Wallachia and Moldavia under nominal Ottoman suzerainty; Transylvania under Austro-Hungarian administration.
-The 1918 unification brought all three, plus other territories, into modern Romania, creating a state whose naming traditions reflect these different backgrounds.
-Vlad III "the Impaler" (*Vlad Țepeș*) of Wallachia (1428/1431-1476/1477) — *Dracula* means "son of the Dragon/Devil" (*Drăculea*, from his father Vlad II Dracul, who was a member of the Order of the Dragon) — gave Romania its most internationally famous export in the form of Bram Stoker's Dracula.
-The historical Vlad was a complex political and military figure defending Wallachia against Ottoman conquest; the fictional Dracula is something else entirely.
+Each had distinct political and cultural histories.
+Wallachia and Moldavia operated under nominal Ottoman suzerainty; Transylvania was administered by the Habsburgs and later the Austro-Hungarian Empire.
+The 1918 unification brought all three, plus other territories, into modern Romania, and the naming traditions still reflect those different backgrounds.
+Vlad III "the Impaler" (*Vlad Țepeș*) of Wallachia (1428/1431-1476/1477) gave Romania its most internationally recognized export, though not intentionally. *Dracula* means "son of the Dragon/Devil," from *Drăculea*, because his father Vlad II Dracul was a member of the Order of the Dragon.
+Bram Stoker borrowed the name for his 1897 novel.
+The historical Vlad was a military and political figure defending Wallachia against Ottoman conquest.
+What Stoker made of him is something else entirely.

 Romanian Naming Conventions

-Romanian surnames predominantly end in *-escu/-escu* (the patronymic suffix meaning "descendant of"): Ionescu (descendant of Ion/John), Popescu (descendant of the pope/priest), Dumitrescu, Marinescu, Marinescu.
-The *-escu* ending is the most immediately recognizable Romanian surname marker.
-Other surname patterns: *-eanu/-ean* (from a place: Olteanu — from Oltenia, Moldoveanu — from Moldova), *-aru/-ar* (occupational: Cojocaru — furrier, Croitaru — tailor).
-Given names in Romanian tradition reflect the Orthodox Christian calendar (Romania is predominantly Eastern Orthodox): Ion (John), Gheorghe (George), Alexandru (Alexander), Maria, Elena, Ioana.
-Names in the Romanian tradition also reflect the three principalities' different historical connections: Transylvanian Romanians had naming influenced by contact with Austro-Hungarian Catholic culture; Wallachian and Moldavian names are more purely Orthodox in pattern.
-The Dacian heritage — the pre-Roman people of the territory before the Roman conquest (Trajan's Dacian Wars, 101-106 CE) — provides an alternative naming tradition for historical fantasy settings.
-Dacian names from the inscriptions and chronicles: Decebalus (the last Dacian king), Zamolxes (the Dacian god), Boerebistas.
-These feel ancient and pre-Christian in a distinctly non-Slavic way.
+Romanian surnames predominantly end in *-escu* (the patronymic suffix meaning "descendant of"): Ionescu (descendant of Ion/John), Popescu (descendant of the priest), Dumitrescu, Marinescu.
+It is the most immediately recognizable Romanian surname marker.
+Other patterns follow different logics: *-eanu/-ean* indicates origin from a place, such as Olteanu from Oltenia or Moldoveanu from Moldova, while *-aru/-ar* marks occupation, as in Cojocaru (furrier) or Croitaru (tailor).
+Given names in Romanian tradition reflect the Orthodox Christian calendar, since Romania is predominantly Eastern Orthodox: Ion (John), Gheorghe (George), Alexandru, Maria, Elena, Ioana.
+Regional history also shaped naming patterns.
+Transylvanian Romanians, living under Austro-Hungarian rule, absorbed some Catholic naming influences; Wallachian and Moldavian names stayed closer to purely Orthodox forms.
+The Dacian heritage offers a separate tradition for historical fantasy.
+The Dacians were the pre-Roman people of the territory before Trajan's conquest (101-106 CE), and their names survive in inscriptions and chronicles: Decebalus, the last Dacian king; Zamolxes, the Dacian deity; Boerebistas.
+These names feel ancient and pre-Christian in a way that is distinctly non-Slavic, useful when you want something that reads as old without reaching for Greek or Latin.

 Using the Generator

-For medieval Romanian settings — the principalities of Wallachia and Moldavia, the world of Stephen the Great of Moldavia (who fought the Ottomans 36 times and won 34), the world of Vlad the Impaler — names should come from the Orthodox Christian tradition with Slavic loanwords mixed in.
-Medieval Romanian ruling-class names: Mircea (the Old), Radu, Basarab, Bogdan, Ștefan (Stephen).
-For 19th-century Romania — the period of national unification, Romanian nationalism, the reign of Carol I (a German prince imported to rule a Latin-speaking country in the Balkans) — names reflect the conscious effort to make Romania feel more Western.
-French influence was enormous: the Romanian elite spoke French, Paris was the cultural capital, and French names appeared alongside Romanian ones in wealthy households.
-For Transylvanian settings — the region of Transylvania that has been Hungarian, Ottoman, Austrian, Austro-Hungarian, and Romanian at various points — names reflect the specific multi-ethnic history.
-Transylvanian Romanians, Transylvanian Hungarians, Transylvanian Saxons (German settlers from the 12th century), and Transylvanian Roma each have their own naming traditions in the same geographical space.
+For medieval Romanian settings, including the principalities of Wallachia and Moldavia, the world of Stephen the Great (who fought the Ottomans 36 times and won 34), and the world of Vlad the Impaler, names come from the Orthodox Christian tradition with Slavic loanwords threaded through.
+Ruling-class names of the period include Mircea, Radu, Basarab, Bogdan, and Ștefan.
+For 19th-century Romania, including the period of national unification and the reign of Carol I (a German prince imported to rule a Latin-speaking country in the Balkans), names reflect a conscious effort to make Romania read as Western.
+French influence was substantial: the Romanian elite spoke French, Paris functioned as their cultural capital, and French names appeared alongside Romanian ones in wealthy households.
+For Transylvanian settings, the region has been Hungarian, Ottoman, Austrian, Austro-Hungarian, and Romanian at different points, and the names reflect it.
+Transylvanian Romanians, Transylvanian Hungarians, Transylvanian Saxons (German settlers from the 12th century), and Transylvanian Roma each carry distinct naming traditions within the same geographical space.